Ryan Day: 2019 season

 In 2019, Day's first season as a full-time head coach, he led the Buckeyes to a perfect 12–0 regular season record, the Buckeyes' first undefeated regular season since 2013.
-Despite being predicted to finish second in the Big Ten East Division according to the 2019 Cleveland.com preseason poll, the Buckeyes clinched the division following their November 23 victory over Penn State, and secured a spot in the Big Ten Championship, which won over Wisconsin, 34–21.
+Despite being predicted to finish second in the Big Ten East Division according to the 2019 Cleveland.com preseason poll, the Buckeyes clinched the division following their November 23 victory over Penn State and secured a spot in the Big Ten Championship, which they won over Wisconsin, 34–21.
 The Buckeyes were named the number two seed in the College Football Playoff and lost to the Clemson Tigers in the Fiesta Bowl.
-On December 3, 2019, Coach Day was named the Dave McClain Coach of the Year by the media.
+On December 3, 2019, Day was named the Dave McClain Coach of the Year by the media.